The Glass Blowers (operetta)

 The full libretto seems to have been lost, but fragments of the dialogue between musical numbers were collected from The Library of Congress by Arthur O'Dwyer.
 The piano/vocal score was published by The John Church Company in 1913.
+As The Glass Blowers, it was revived in 2000 at the Glimmerglass Opera using a libretto and score crafted by Jerrold Fisher and William Martin from the surviving portion's of Liebling's libretto and a "patchwork of Sousa's scores".